sudostake/resources/docs/meta/documentation-templates.md

 ### Tailoring Guidance
 - Replace relative paths once documents move into the `docs/execution/` tree (Phase 1).
-- Consider adding a KPI snapshot table if the milestone has quantitative targets.
+- Consider adding a KPI snapshot table if the step has quantitative targets.
 - Archive reports in chronological order with ISO-like filenames (e.g., `progress-report-2025-09-26.md`).

 ## Related Documents